Opera on Film

 Welcome to Opera on Film the web-site of British academic, writer, editor and researcher Paul Fryer.

-Paul’s principal research interest is centred around the relationship between Opera, Opera Singers and the early (pre-sound) film industry.
+Paul’s research interests are centred around the relationship between Opera, Opera Singers and the early (pre-sound) film industry.
 As well as publishing and lecturing widely on this area, he has also been involved in the restoration of several rare early films and has introduced screenings of these, and other similar films, internationally.

 He is Founder and Consultant Editor of the journal Stanislavski Studies, co-convener of the international research project The S Word: Stanislavsky and the Contemporary Theatre, and Series Editor of the new book series Stanislavsky And (for Routledge/Taylor & Francis).

-Paul’s published work includes, Women in the Arts in the Belle Epoque: Essays on Influential Artists, Writers and Performers, an edited collection of essays, published by McFarland in November 2012, and the collection, Opera in the Media Age: Essays on Art, Technology and Popular Culture, also for McFarland, 2014.
+Paul’s published work includes the first English-language biography of Lina Cavalieri (McFarland), a new edition of the memoirs of Sergei Bertenson, In Hollywood with Nemirovich-Danchenko (Scarecrow Press), the first chronology of opera performances at the Mariinsky Theatre in St Petersburg (Edwin Mellon Press), Women in the Arts in the Belle Epoque: Essays on Influential Artists, Writers and Performers (McFarland), and the collection, Opera in the Media Age: Essays on Art, Technology and Popular Culture (also McFarland).
 Eleonora Duse and Cenere (Ashes): Centennial Essays, edited with Maria Pia Pagani, was published by McFarland in the Spring of 2017, and a further collection, The Composer on Screen, appeared in Spring 2018.

 If you would like to find out more, please visit the following pages: